d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 L(\mathbf{w} + \boldsymbol{\epsilon}) \approx L(\mathbf{w}) + \boldsymbol{\epsilon}\cdot \nabla_{\mathbf{w}} L(\mathbf{w}).
 $$

 Let us suppose that I want to use this to help minimize our loss $L$.
-Let us understand geometrically the algorithm of gradient descent first obtained in  :numref:`sec_autograd`.
+Let us understand geometrically the algorithm of gradient descent first described in  :numref:`sec_autograd`.
 What we will do is the following:

 1. Start with a random choice for the initial parameters $\mathbf{w}$.
 2. Find the direction $\mathbf{v}$ that makes $L$ decrease the most rapidly at $\mathbf{w}$.